-Plastic in all its forms, including in water bottles, food wrap, and storage containers, contain hormone mimicking xenoestrogens.
+Plastic in all its forms, including in water bottles, food wrap, and storage containers, contain the hormone-mimicking xenoestrogens responsible for estrogen dominance.
 These can leach into what you’re eating or drinking and cause major problems for your health.
-Even products marked “BPA-free” are not safe, and in fact, may contain chemicals whose effects aren’t as well-known.12
+Even products marked “BPA-free” are not safe, and in fact, may contain chemicals whose effects on high estrogen levels aren’t as well-known.12

 Microwaving, dishwashing, and exposing plastic to sunlight increases the estrogenic activity of plastic even more.

 Perhaps even more surprising is that every time you take a receipt from the store, you may be dealing a blow to your hormones.
 Receipts printed on thermal paper are a major source of endocrine-disrupting bisphenol-A (BPA).
-People who handle receipts frequently have significantly elevated levels of BPA in their urine.13
+People who handle receipts frequently have significantly elevated levels of BPA in their urine and a greater risk of developing estrogen dominance.13

 And because these xenoestrogens are absorbed through your skin, it’s a more direct hit to your system and a major factor in estrogen dominance.